hanylovescode/zhiyanfoo.github.io/_posts/2016-09-28-using-jekyll.md

 # Why use Jekyll?

-Jekyll has the dual honors of being difficult to get started with and as a static-website generator, also having pretty limited functionality.
+Jekyll has the dual honors of being difficult to get started with and ,as a static-website generator, also having pretty limited functionality.
 So why bother?
 While there are lots non-shallow reasons for going with Jekyll, frankly a big part of it is social signalling.
 Jekyll is akin to vim,